ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/01-stacks-and-queues.md

 | **Removing** | pop, delete, deleteFirst, remove, removeFirst | dequeue, poll, delete, deleteFirst, remove, removeFirst |

 : Some common names for the add and remove operations for stacks and queues {#tbl:sequences:common-names}

-Do not be fooled by different names!
-The important thing is their semantics, and a queue is a queue regardless if the operation is called *dequeue*, *poll* or *remove*.

 In this book we will use the names *push* and *pop* for stacks, and *enqueue* and *dequeue* for queues, respectively.
 The reason for this is to reduce ambiguity when talking about the data structures,